BattleHoundoom/Multi-Class-image-Classification-with-brains/README.md

 This algorithm can be expanded to many different types of datasets and use cases such as brain tumours, kidney stones identifying any cardiac functions working incorrectly etc.

 ### Authors
-Abhay Ganti -- Me
+Abhay Ganti -- silvermango9927 \n
-Aditya Bairy -- BattleHoundoom
+Aditya Bairy -- BattleHoundoom \n
-Karthik Sankar -- emergenitro
+Karthik Sankar -- emergenitro \n